About Our Undergraduate Studies

 Latin American Studies

-Latin American Studies at the University of Toronto is a program for students in the social sciences, humanities, and sciences who seek a deeper understanding of the Latin American regions, their histories, cultures, and societies.
+Latin American Studies at the University of Toronto is a program for all undergraduate students who seek a deeper understanding of the Latin American regions, histories, cultures, and societies.